szabgab/codeandtalk.com/README.md

 * On the speaker page include the Twitter and GitHub IDs of each speaker.

+* https://www.sli.do/ Seems like a nice way to collect questions and get the audience vote for them.

 Ideas for Conferences and other events
 ---------------------------------------